-The increasing availability of high-resolution N-body simulations in large periodic volumes makes it possible to directly simulate the CMB distortions caused by weak lensing using realistic cosmological structure formation calculations.
-This work represents a first step in that direction.
-Existing studies already give access to statistical properties of the expected CMB lensing signal, such as the two-point correlation function and power spectrum of the lensing potential and deflection angle, see e.g. Lewis (2005) and references therein.
+expected all-sky CMB lensing signal, such as the two-point correlation function and the power spectrum of the lensing potential and deflection angle, see e.g. (Lewis 2005) and references therein.
 This is based on 'semi-analytic' calculations that use approximate parameterizations of the non-linear evolution of the matter power spectrum.
+On the other hand, up to now N-body numerical simulations have been used to lens the CMB only on small patches of the sky in order to exploit the practicality of the flat-sky approximation, see e.g. (Amblard et al. 2004) and references therein.
 However, our approach of propagating rays through the forming dark matter structures gives access to the full statistics of the signal, including non-linear and non-Gaussian effects.
 Furthermore, it allows the accurate characterization of correlations of CMB lensing distortions with the cosmic large-scale structure, and with other foregrounds such as the Sunyaev-Zeldovich and Rees-Sciama effects.
 Hopefully this will allow improvements in the methods for separating the different contributions to CMB anisotropies in the data, which would be of tremendous help to uncover all the cosmological information in the forthcoming observations.